zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

   * userid primary key, not null long
   * username string, not null unique
   * primaryemail string, not null unique
-  * password string, not null
+  * password string, not null.
+This will be stored in plain text for now.

 * ROLES
   * roleid primary key, not null long
   * rolename string not null unique

-* USERROLES
+* Notes:
-  * roleid foreign key to role
-  * userid foreign key to user
+  * USERS have a many to many relationship with ROLES.
+This should be done through a join table called USERROLES
+  * USERS have a one to many relationship with TODOS.

 Expose the following end points

+* GET /users/users - return all of the users and their todos

-* GET /users/mine - return the user and todo based off of the authenticated user.
-You can only look up your own.
-It is okay if this also lists the users roles and authorities.
+* GET /users/user/{userid} - return the user and their todos based off of id

 * POST /users/user - adds a user.
-Can only be done by an admin.
 ```
 {
     "username": "hops",